anthony-jclark/adabot-wiki/Setting-Up.md

 Below are a set of instructions for setting up your development environment.
-This might be a dual booted Ubuntu environment, Ubuntu running in a virtual machine, or Ubuntu-only computer (as we have in the lab).
-Note: these instructions should be completed before you setup your ([[User-Environment]]).
+This might be a dual booted Ubuntu environment, Ubuntu running in a virtual machine, or an Ubuntu-only computer (as we have in the lab).

-This repository has only been tested with the following setup:
+These instructions have only been tested with the following setup:

 - [Ubuntu 16.04.2 LTS (Xenial Xerus)](https://wiki.ubuntu.com/XenialXerus/ReleaseNotes)
 - [ROS Kinetic Kame](http://wiki.ros.org/kinetic/Installation/Ubuntu) (install ros-kinetic-desktop-full unless you are working on a headless server)

-These instruction should work even if you are using some form of virtualization, though Gazebo will likely run slow.
+The first several sections below require administrator privilidges.
+If you are working on the an ARCS Lab machine you can skip down to [User Configuration](#user-configuration) for my suggestions on how to setup your account.

 ### General Utilities